apache/infrastructure-website/content/pages/self-hosted-runners.md

 Apache permits projects to use self-hosted runners, but does **not recommend** them because of significant security issues they introduce.

-If your project, after careful consideration, wants to use a self-hosted runner open an Infra Jira ticket to ask Infra to do the required configuration work to enable your project's runner.
+If your project, after careful consideration, wants to use a self-hosted runner, open an Infra Jira ticket to ask Infra to do the required configuration work to enable your project's runner.